The richest state in the richest country in human history is on the edge of physical, economic, and moral collapse

 California is a time bomb

 Virtually no one I spoke with in Paradise that November weekend, and no one I’ve spoken with since, believes the official death toll of 88 from the Camp Fire.
 Most people believe it is substantially higher, perhaps by several times.
 When I asked a Cal Fire captain back in Chico about it later that Friday evening, he just shook his head and said, “I can’t talk about it,” before walking away.
 His thousand yard stare said everything.
-A survivor named Patricia Clark, an emergency room nurse who presumably had seen it all before the fire, broke down in tears on the phone as she described seeing at least three people burn to death in their cars as she ran through the flames.
-A survivor named Chuck Keogh posted a video to Facebook showing at least five charred bodies in and near cars (warning: graphic content, viewer discretion highly advised).
+A survivor named Patricia Clark, an emergency room nurse who presumably had seen it all before the fire, broke down in tears on the phone with me as she described seeing at least three people burn to death in their cars as she ran through the flames.
+Others showed me images and videos to horrific to describe much less share.

 The Camp Fire was triggered by faulty transmission facilities.
 Pacific Gas & Electric, the region’s quasi-public energy provider, recently agreed to a $25 billion settlement with victims, cities, and insurance companies related to the Camp Fire and others.